Contrastive Representation Regularization for Vision-Language-Action Models: Related Works

-\textbf{Leveraging VLM representations for robot manipulation.}~ Vision-Language-Action (VLA) models have shown strong capabilities in robotic control by leveraging semantically enriched features from pre-trained Vision-Language Models (VLMs)~\citep{rt2, palme, openvla, pi0, pi0fast, gr00tn1}.
-A widely used architecture for VLA models consists of a pre-trained VLM and an action decoder with its parameters~\citep{pi0, gr00tn1, smolvla, cogact, chatvla, instructvla, diffusionvla}, training the VLM backbone with action prediction loss.
-Prior works have sought to further train VLMs for core knowledge of robot manipulation such as embodied reasoning and physical grounding~\citep{robobrain, vebrain, cosmosreason, gr00tn1_5}, or by discretized action prediction ~\citep{openvlaoft, pi0_5}.
-Other methods jointly train the VLM with the action decoder on the aforementioned objectives.~\citep{knowledgeinsulation, instructvla}.
+~ Vision-Language-Action (VLA) models have shown strong capabilities in robotic control by leveraging semantically enriched features from pre-trained Vision-Language Models (VLMs)~\citep{zitkovich2023rt, driess2023palm, kim2024openvla, black2024pi_0, pertsch2025fast, bjorck2025gr00t}.
+A widely used architecture for VLA models consists of a pre-trained VLM and an action decoder with dedicated parameters~\citep{black2024pi_0, bjorck2025gr00t, shukor2025smolvla, li2024cogact, zhou2025chatvla, wen2024diffusion}, training the VLM backbone with action prediction loss.
+Prior works have sought to further train VLMs for core knowledge of robot manipulation such as embodied reasoning and physical grounding~\citep{team2025robobrain, luo2025visual, azzolini2025cosmos, gr00tn1_5}, or by discretized action prediction ~\citep{kim2025fine, intelligence2025pi_}.
+Other methods jointly train the VLM with the action decoder on the aforementioned objectives.~\citep{driess2026knowledge, yang2025instructvla}.
 Distinct from these approaches, our method does not rely on large-scale curated robotics datasets but instead improves VLM representations via a self-supervised objective.

-\textbf{Contrastive representation learning.}~ Contrastive learning has been widely adopted for acquiring transferable representations from high-dimensional inputs~\citep{cpc, simclr, moco, curl, clip}.
-In robotics, contrastive objectives have been applied to enable robust transfer of visuomotor policies, leveraging temporal consistency~\citep{tcn, vip, r3m} or multi-view data~\citep{mvmwm}.
-Recent efforts extend this idea to multimodal alignment~\citep{clasp, class, grif}, producing behaviorally grounded embeddings for control.
-While prior contrastive methods focus on training good representations for downstream tasks, we integrate contrastive learning into end-to-end VLA training, complementing the original action prediction objective.
+~ Contrastive learning has been widely adopted to acquire transferable representations from high-dimensional inputs~\citep{oord2018representation, chen2020simple, he2020momentum, laskin2020curl, radford2021learning}.
+In robotics, contrastive objectives enable robust transfer of visuomotor policies, leveraging temporal consistency~\citep{sermanet2018time, nair2022r3m, ma2022vip} or multi-view data~\citep{seo2023multi}.
+Recent works extend this idea to multimodal alignment~\citep{rana2023contrastive, myers2023goal, lee2025class}, producing behaviorally grounded embeddings for control.
+Unlike prior approaches that apply contrastive learning as a separate representation learning stage, we integrate it directly into VLA training, enabling single-stage end-to-end optimization with the action prediction objective.